cehoffman/dotfiles/Readme.md

 clone](https://github.com/cehoffman/homebrew).

-I've written a very basic workalike to homebrew for Linux systems as a single gem install called [coresys][https://github.com/cehoffman/coresys].
-It is targeted at Linux and you can find it under my github account.
+I've written a very basic workalike to homebrew for Linux systems as a single gem install called [coresys](https://github.com/cehoffman/coresys).
+It is targeted at Linux and is currently in trial development mode.
+I use it for my virtual machines, but I'm also actively hacking on it.

-I have a fork of [iTerm2](http://github.com/cehoffman/iTerm2) that replaces the font size estimation engine with one that matches to the best of my perception the font estimation engine in [MacVim](http://macvim.org) so my custom font with special glyphs for my VIM statusline works the same in the terminal or in the GUI.
+I have a fork of [iTerm2](http://github.com/cehoffman/iTerm2) that replaces the font size estimation engine with one that matches to the best of my perception the font estimation engine in [MacVim](http://macvim.org).
+I did this so my custom font with special glyphs for my VIM statusline works the same in the terminal or in the GUI.

 # Using